AndrewRoe34/quick-sched/README.md

 ## Setup

-Head over to [link here] and download the latest release.
+Head over to [here](https://github.com/AndrewRoe34/quick-sched/releases) and download the latest release.
 To run the application:
 ```
 # Mac, Linux
 sh run.sh